Conservatives propose revised sex ed rules in LGBTQ pushback - WTMJ

 “I was lucky, but a lot of my friends weren’t that lucky,” Chiffelle said.
 “A lot of parents seem to think that if you don’t talk about it, teenagers won’t have sex, which is definitely not true.”

-Arizona’s measure would bar schools from providing any sex education instruction before fifth grade, require 60 days’ notice of curriculum changes and mandate public meetings about those revisions, even those required under the new law.

-Chiffelle said she agrees that parents should be able to review curriculum but noted that they already can under Arizona law.
-She was concerned about everything from parents not returning permission slips to the ban on sex ed before fifth grade, which is focused on “good touch-bad touch” skills and how to tell if they’re being abused and how to get help.
+Chiffelle said she’s concerned about everything from parents not returning permission slips to the sex ed ban before fifth grade, which is focused on “good touch-bad touch” skills and how to tell if they’re being abused and how to get help.

 The most dangerous aspect of the new proposal, she said, is favoring traditional gender roles and limiting discussions about sexual orientation and gender identity.